MOOTENS/PROGRAMMING-YOUR-BRAND-THROUGH-THE-INTERNET/ch0 RAW.md

  What's going to be the result?

- You're going to ffucking achieve everything you want to achieve!
+ You're going to fucking achieve everything you want to achieve!

  You have to keep working on it and you only stop when you die.